LaunchAcademy/ruby-playground/student-orientation-guide/student-orientation-guide.md

 ##Career Day

 Career day is a 2-day event that serves to showcase you and your classmates in front of a large number of awesome companies looking to hire.
-Towards the end of the cohort, you'll prepare a presentation on yourself and your breakable toy.
+Towards the end of the cohort, you'll prepare a screencast to present yourself and your breakable toy.

 ###Career Day Timeline
-**Tuesday, April 28**
+**Tuesday, October 20**
 **7:30 a.m.:** Students arrive - put on your nametag and have something to eat!
 **8:30 a.m.:** Career Day officially begins with breakfast; hiring partners trickle in
 **9:00 a.m.  - 9:45 a.m.:** Opening Remarks and Partner Pitches